Esqarrouth/Cool-Quotes/README.md

 Philosophy is dead.
-Scientists have become the bearers of the torch of discovery in our quest for knowledge.|Stephen Hawkings I can calculate the motion of heavenly bodies, but not the madness of people.|Isaac Newton I have studied these things - you have not.|Isaac Newton
+Scientists have become the bearers of the torch of discovery in our quest for knowledge.|Stephen Hawkings I can calculate the motion of heavenly bodies, but not the madness of people.|Isaac Newton I have studied these things - you have not.|Isaac Newton Discipline is hard – harder than trustworthiness and skill and perhaps even selflessness.
+We are by nature flawed and inconstant creatures.
+We can’t even keep from snacking in between meals.
+We are not built for discipline.
+We are built for novelty and excitement, not for careful attention to detail.
+Discipline is something we have to work at.|Atul Gawande
+Yesterday's home runs don't win today's games.|Babe Ruth We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about.|Einstein
+Your twenties are always an apprenticeship, but you don't always know what for.|Jan Houtema Keep away from people who try to belittle your ambitions.
+Small people always do that, but the really great make you feel that you, too, can become great.|Mark Twain
+Any word you have to hunt for in a thesaurus is the wrong word.|Stephen King I would rather be first in a village than second in Rome.|Caesar If you must break the law, do it to seize power: In all other cases observe it.|Caesar Men are moved by two levers only: Fear and self-interest.|Bonaparte My nature is that I have to excite myself with a big challenge.|Kasparov One man is worth ten thousand if he is extraordinary.|Heraclitus Focusing is about saying no.|Steve Jobs
+Whatever you're thinking think bigger.|Tony Hsieh
+When you are ready to quit you are closer than you think.|Bob Parsons If you understand what you're doing, you're not learning anything.|Abraham Lincoln I do not accept or acknowledge many of the established 'social rules'.
+I view them as irrelevant noise.|Breivik My relationship to power and authority is that I'm all for it. ...
+Ninety-five percent of the people in the world need to be told what to do and how to behave.|Schwarzenegger
+If you can't explain it simply, you don't understand it well enough.|Albert Einstein The future is already here — it's just not very evenly distributed.|William Gibson The imagination of nature is far, far greater than the imagination of man.|Richard Feynman In our own time, different societies have wildly varying ideas of what's ok and what isn't.
+So you can try diffing other cultures' ideas against ours as well. ...
+In one culture x is ok, and in another it's considered shocking.
+My hypothesis is that the side that's shocked is most likely to be the mistaken one.|Paul Graham
+When you find something you can't say, what do you do with it?
+My advice is, don't say it.
+Or at least, pick your battles. ...
+Argue with idiots, and you become an idiot. ...
+The most important thing is to be able to think what you want, not to say what you want.|Paul Graham
+In every period of history, people believe things that were just ridiculous, and believe them so strongly that you would have gotten in terrible trouble for saying otherwise. ...
+It's tantalizing to think we believe things that people in the future will find ridiculous.
+What WOULD someone coming back to visit us in a time machine have to be careful not to say?|Paul Graham
+The people you can say heretical things to without getting jumped on are also the most interesting to know.|Paul Graham The statements that make people mad are the ones they worry might be believed.
+I suspect the statements that make people are maddest are those they worry might be true.|Paul Graham
+We become what we behold.
+We shape our tools and then our tools shape us.|Marshall McLuhan In times of change learners inherit the earth; while the learned find themselves beautifully equipped to deal with a world that no longer exists.|Eric Hoffer

 #Business Quotes